paulwib/gulp-styleguide/README.md

 You can add any other variables you like to `site` by passing it with the options, just be careful not to override.

+## Custom DSS Parsers

+These parsers are added in addition to default name, description, states and markup:

+* `@order` - Set the files sort order, lower numbers will come first in the site index.

 ## What this doesn't do